-Hall of Fame Welcomes Seven New Members
+Hall of Fame Welcomes Six New Members

 Inductees for 2024 OPC Hall of Fame